Parallels/boot2docker-vagrant-box/README.md

 with Docker, this box lets you keep your Vagrant workflow and work in the most minimal Docker environment possible.

+## Docker installation
+Docker client need to be installed on your Mac.
+You can do it via [Brew](http://brew.sh/) `brew install docker` or use official [boot2docker](https://docs.docker.com/installation/mac/) installer.

 ## Usage

 If you just want to use the box, then download the latest box from